TheoKanning/openai-java/README.md

 service.createCompletion("ada", completionRequest).getChoices().forEach(System.out::println);
 ```

+### Using OpenAiApi Retrofit client
 If you're using retrofit, you can import the `client` module and use the [OpenAiApi](client/src/main/java/openai/OpenAiApi.java).
 You'll have to add your auth token as a header (see [AuthenticationInterceptor](client/src/main/java/openai/AuthenticationInterceptor.java))
 and set your converter factory to use snake case and only include non-null fields.

+### Using data classes only
 If you want to make your own client, just import the POJOs from the `api` module.
+Your client will need to use snake case to work with the OpenAI API.

 ## Running the example project
 All the [example](example/src/main/java/example/OpenAiApiExample.java) project requires is your OpenAI api token